microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 11. Insert phase loss fault by clicking the L2 radio button on dashboard, which disables the L2 signal out of three-phase signal to emulate phase loss input.
 12. Insert phase loss fault by clicking the L3 radio button on dashboard, which disables the L3 signal out of three-phase signal to emulate phase loss input.
 13. Insert phase reversal by clicking the PR radio button on dashboard, which changes the sequence of the three-phase signal.
+14. The status indicators have two states:
+	Red - phase reversal, phase loss
+	Green - No phase reversal, No phase loss

 The Figure below shows the Data Visualizer Dashboard for Phase Sequence Detection for the Three-phase AC Supply.